Hell Bent (Doctor Who): Plot

 On Gallifrey, the Twelfth Doctor has escaped from his confession dial after four and a half billion years of imprisonment, alerting the Time Lords.
 Aided by the Gallifreyan military, the Doctor usurps and exiles Lord President Rassilon.
-Now the new President, the Doctor learns that Rassilon imprisoned him in the dial to force him to confess about the Hybrid, which is prophesied by the Time Lords to stand in Gallifrey's ruins and unravel the Web of Time.
+Now acting as new President, the Doctor learns that Rassilon imprisoned him in the dial to force him to confess about the Hybrid, which is prophesied by the Time Lords to stand in Gallifrey's ruins and unravel the Web of Time.

 The Doctor has the Time Lords retrieve Clara from her timeline the instant before her death, with her biological processes suspended in a time loop, leaving her without a pulse, ostensibly so the Doctor can consult her about the Hybrid.
-The Doctor flees with Clara and steals a TARDIS from the workshops under the Capitol, telling her he held out confessing to have something to bargain for her life with.
+The Doctor turns against the Time Lords and shoots the General fatally, leading him to regenerate into a female form.
+The Doctor then flees with Clara and steals a TARDIS from the workshops under the Capitol, telling her he held out confessing to have something to bargain for her life with.

 The Doctor attempts to take Clara far enough away in the hope that her pulse will resume and she will not have to be returned to the moment of her death, despite potentially damaging time itself in the process.
 When this fails, they go to the extreme end of the universe.
 The Doctor finds the immortal human Ashildr waiting in the ruins of Gallifrey.
 Ashildr theorises that the Doctor and Clara together are the Hybrid.
 Since they are so alike, each pushes the other to potentially catastrophic actions.
-The Doctor reveals his intention to erase Clara's memories of him, hoping that the Time Lords will not be able to find her.
-Overhearing them, Clara attempts to reverse the neuro block to backfire on the Doctor; Clara accepts her death, but insists on retaining her memory.
-The two agree to activate the neuro block together, not knowing if Clara succeeded at reversing it.
+The Doctor reveals his intention to erase Clara's memories of him with a neural block taken from Gallifrey, hoping that the Time Lords will not be able to find her.
+Overhearing them, Clara attempts to reverse the neural block to backfire on the Doctor; Clara accepts her death, but insists on retaining her memory.
+The two agree to activate the neural block together, not knowing if Clara succeeded at reversing it.
 The Doctor concedes that he became the Hybrid by trying to save Clara.

 The Doctor's memories of Clara are erased.
-He awakens in the Nevada desert.
-In a diner, the Doctor tells his story about Gallifrey to Clara, dressed as a waitress; the Doctor has pieced together the hole left by the wipe aside from what Clara looks like.
-After Clara goes into the toilets, the diner, the TARDIS stolen from Gallifrey, disappears, leaving the Doctor behind and revealing the Doctor's TARDIS.
-Clara, travelling with Ashildr, begins her trip to Gallifrey to return to her death, "the long way 'round".
+He awakens in the Nevada desert, alone.
+In a diner, the Doctor tells his story about Gallifrey to a space-time echo of Clara, working as a waitress there.
+The Doctor doesn't recognise her face or voice as he has pieced together the hole left by the wipe aside from how Clara appears.
+After Clara leaves the room, the whole diner dematerialises, leaving the Doctor behind and revealing the Doctor's TARDIS.
+Clara was not an echo but the original, checking up on the Doctor after his memory-wipe.
+Travelling with Ashildr in a TARDIS stolen from Gallifrey, Clara begins her trip to Gallifrey to return to her death, "the long way 'round".
 The Doctor's TARDIS produces a new sonic screwdriver.